-Medication Assisted Treatment of MAT is a special type of recovery treatment designed to help individuals suffering from opioid use disorders.
+Medication Assisted Treatment or MAT is a special type of recovery treatment designed to help individuals suffering from opioid use disorders.
 This treatment method uses a combination of prescription medications, behavioral therapies, and counseling to help patients get better.

-This form of treatment has a relatively high success rate due to the fact that it addresses the patient’s physical and mental withdrawal symptoms while also improving their self-control to prevent relapses.
+This form of medication assisted treatment has a relatively high success rate due to the fact that it addresses the patient’s physical and mental withdrawal symptoms while also improving their self-control to prevent relapses.
 However, to truly understand why this treatment method is so popular today, it is vital to learn about its main goals.